 We are one of the largest colleges of the University of London and one of the few with fully integrated teaching, research and residential facilities.
 Our setting provides our students with the benefits of both a large campus environment, and the countless academic and social opportunities provided by London.

-Queen Mary's International Office staff visit Brazil 2 times per year, details of our next visit can be found on these pages.
+Queen Mary's International Office staff visit Brazil once or twice per year, details of our next visit can be found on these pages.

 Applicants who have completed the Certificado de Conclusao de 2° Grau, Diploma de Tecnico de Nivel Medio and Concurso Vestibular, will be considered for entry onto our undergraduate foundation courses.